Leaving poverty unchecked is a choice of government, let’s ask why, writes Adrienne Picone.

 This Anti-Poverty Week, our thoughts are with all those Tasmanian families who are struggling to make ends meet, as well as the community organisations working so hard to support them and keep them safe and well.

-To raise awareness of the devastating impact the cost of living crisis is having on Tasmania’s children, this week community service partners will join together to highlight the scale of child poverty in Australia, featuring a display of 100 lunch boxes, of which 17 will be empty, to reflect the reality of one in six children in Australia living below the poverty line.
+To raise awareness of the devastating impact the cost of living crisis is having on Tasmania’s children, this week community service partners joined together to highlight the scale of child poverty in Australia, featuring a display of 60 lunch boxes, of which 10 were empty, to reflect the reality of one in six children in Australia living below the poverty line.

 This comes as new research from Foodbank Australia confirms low income households are enduring the highest rates of food insecurity since the onset of the cost of living crisis.
 Almost half (48%) of Australia’s low income households are experiencing food insecurity, with the most common contributing factors being the combination of higher costs of housing and essential goods, particularly food and utilities, while wages continue to fall behind.